 In the majority of instances, the intact Drobo volume will be mounted in the interface and can be opened right away to save the accessible files or recover the missing data.
 However, there are still cases when the configuration created by Drobo has been damaged and cannot be properly read out.
 Also, the assembled volume may appear to be of no use – for example, when the device was reset to the factory defaults.
 In that event, the Drobo drives get re-initialized, so a new logical volume created over them will contain none of the user files.
-Provided that the previous configuration still exists somewhere on the storage, such a problem can be addressed with the brand-new instrument called Drobo BeyondRAID Assistant, which was introduced in the recent update.
+Provided that the previous configuration still exists somewhere on the storage, such a problem can be addressed with a special instrument called Drobo BeyondRAID Assistant.

 Launched from the “RAID” item of the main menu, the Drobo BeyondRAID Assistant is capable of searching for the lost BeyondRAID configurations.
 The opened window will contain all the connected storages together with the virtually assembled complex volumes.
 The software automatically picks out the disks with the Drobo "markup" for analysis, yet, you can easily choose other storage devices or remove any drive if you are sure it is not required.

 Once the needed drives are chosen, the program quickly scans them for older fragments or copies of metadata tables that will allow translating data chunks from the storage and reconstruct the missing virtual file systems.
 The quality of the reconstruction will depend on the age and condition of the found metadata.